 Insulation helps to keep the heat from easily moving, which means it does a good job of keeping the heat in the air ducts during the winter.

-But, insulation also keeps the heat from moving into the air ducts during warm weather, and this is the time you want the air entering your home to be cool.
+But, insulation also keeps the heat from moving into the air ducts during warm weather, and this is the time you want the air entering your home to be cool, otherwise your home is not cooling consistently.

 Your home’s air ducts run through warmer areas of your home, such as your attic.
 If the weather is warmer outside, heat builds up inside the attic, as heat rises.